-Date Changes to Policy Autumn 2023 Section 2: Internal Suspension (C5) clarify schools monitoring of this.
+Date Changes to Policy Autumn 2024 Updated to reference DFE Suspensions and Permanant Exclusion Guidance August 2024 Summer 2024 Section 1: Include examples of behaviour which may warrant suspensions or exclusions.
+Section 2: Internal Suspension, clarity of supervision during these.
+Section 3: Updated information on AP, including safeguarding duties.
+Section 3: Reference to Trust Attendance and Absence Policy for attendance coding.
+Section 4: Moved examples of behaviour which may warrant suspensions or exclusions to Section 1.
+Section 6: Reference to 'Repair' cycle of Positive Behaviour Policy.
+Section 10: Change to Vulnerable Pupil dashboard- behaviour data now termly.
+Section 10: Addition of Internal Suspensions to monitoring along with Suspensions and PX Annexes 3: Alternative provision safeguarding information and checks Annex 4: Flow chart for Exclusions Committee Meetings Annex 5: Guidance for Chair of Exclusions Committee Annex 6: Summary of Exclusions Committee duty to consider reinstatement.
+Autumn 2023 Section 2: Internal Suspension (C5) clarify schools monitoring of this.
 Section 2: Suspensions updated to clarify need to alert Trust Leadership Team to repeat suspensions or pupils at risk of Permanent Exclusion.
 Further clarity re the Exclusion Panel and proforma.
 Clarification re notification to Governance.
-Section XXX: Informing Trustees updated.
 Section 6: Reintegration Meetings Proform changed wording from should to MUST be completed and shared with DPVI.
 Section 9: Updated to clarify Board of Exclusions Committees duties following suspension/ Permanent Exclusion.
 Section 10: Addition of Internal Suspensions to monitoring along with Suspensions and PX Annex updated: Annex 1: Exclusion Panel Meeting Proforma Annex 2: Reintegration Meeting Proform Annex 3: Exclusion Review Meeting flow chart and Explanation.
-Summer 2023 Section 7: further detail on rescinding Suspensions Section 9: Updated with provision for Remote Access meetings.
+Summer 2023 Section 7: further detail on rescinding Suspensions 041111101 2020 Section 9: Updated with provision for Remote Access meetings.
 Summer 2022 Section 1 and throughout: Change to reflect updates in DFE Suspensions Guidance Section 3: Guidance on involving any excluded pupils so they are encouraged and enabled to be part of process.
 Education for excluded pupils.
 Section 4: Guidance on Manage moves & Guidance to Off-site direction.
 Section 5: Update to notifications to Parents, Social Worker and / or Virtual School Head when suspend or PX.
 Section 5: Update to notifications to Local Authority when suspend or PX Section 6: Update to procedures to reintegrate.
 Section 7: Headteachers may cancel exclusion not yet reviewed.
 Section 9: More detail on Trustees duties to review.
 Section 10: Further detail on the monitoring and evaluation of Suspensions and Exclusions.
 Section 11: Guidance on Role of SW and Virtual School in Review Meetings.
 Summer 2020 Minor grammatical changes only.
+2020 innie. grammatour changes chij.

-Table of Contents
+Contents